blessed-sibanda/ansaz/book/9-groups.md

 The `create` actions uses a service to create group-memberships.
 This technique allows us to move complicated logic out of the controller.

-Now the let's the service
+Now the let's create the service

 ```bash
 $ mkdir app/services